StullerInc/pipelinewise-tap-mssql/README.md

 # pipelinewise-tap-mssql

+This is a fork from [Firebend](https://github.com/firebend/pipelinewise-tap-mssql) repo, which is also a fork, as you'll find below in the unmodified readme.
+The reason for the fork is that I wanted to be able to use change tracking with the Microsoft SQL server, but not have to pull in the whole table.
+I have added an extra flag that will do two things.
+First, when initialized with no state, it will start with the most recent change version.
+Second, if the change version gets out of sync, it will simply error out.
+What is then done is up to you.
+For my usecase, I knew the event data base would not be getting updates to old data, so a simple incremental load of the last week would get it caught up.
+The following readme sections are all verbatim from the firebend github page.

 [Singer](https://www.singer.io/) tap that extracts data from a [mssql](https://www.mssql.com/) database and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).

 This is a fork from a [PipelineWise](https://transferwise.github.io/pipelinewise) compatible tap connector to add a log_based replication method for use with [Change Tracking](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-tracking-sql-server).